General Resources

 CBE Student Grievance Process

-The College of Built Environments (CBE) at the University of Washington (UW) is committed to supporting all community members in navigating difficult and potentially harmful situations that warrant a grievance against another individual.
-This process, drafted by the CBE Student Council in collaboration with faculty mentors, provides students with a clear reporting process and guidelines to make informed decisions about addressing grievances.
+The College of Built Environments (CBE) at the University of Washington (UW) is committed to supporting all community members in navigating difficult and potentially harmful situations that warrant a grievance against another individual or academic program.
+This process, drafted by the CBE Student Council in collaboration with faculty and staff mentors, provides students with a clear reporting process and guidelines to make informed decisions about addressing grievances.
 It includes definitions of different types of grievances, reporting protocols, and step-by-step procedures for resolution.

 Submitting a Grievance